joakimk/toniq/README.md

 # NOTE: Readme driven development below, this means this tool does not necessarily do what it says below yet.

 **Status**: The core parts are there, failover works, error handling works and jobs are run.
+Used in at least one small production app.
 See the 1.0 todo list.

 Toniq
 =======